DarshanaUOP/Classic_Linear_Progress_Bar/README.md

 # LinearProgressBar

+### DESCRIPTION
-General pourpous java2DGrapghics classic linear progress bar.
+This is a General pourpous java swing 2DGraphics component created as a classic linear progress bar.